 Must-try Wisconsin Parmesan Cheeses

 Cello Copper Kettle Parmesan: As the name suggests, Cello’s parmesan is made in small batches in traditional copper kettles before being aged for just over 16 months.
-This parmesan tastes rich, nutty, and slightly caramelly.
+This award-winning parmesan tastes rich, nutty, and slightly caramelly.

 What beer goes well with parmesan cheese?